 How To Set Up A 10-gallon Fish Tank

 After you have all the necessary equipment and decor ready to go, it’s time to start setting up your 10-gallon fish tank.
 The process begins with unboxing items and completes with adding fish.

 1) Unboxing Items

 The first step in setting up your 10-gallon fish tank is to unbox all the new aquarium gear you bought.
-You will need a new ten-gallon glass aquarium, gravel for substrate, filter and air pump kit with hose tubing or airline tube connections (depending on which type of filtration system), decorations like plastic plants, rocks, or other décor items.
+You will need a new ten-gallon glass aquarium, gravel for substrate, filter, and air pump kit with hose tubing or airline tube connections (depending on which type of filtration system), and decorations like plastic plants, rocks, or other décor items.

 Do the task carefully so that you don’t damage anything.
 But before everything, you need to make a plan about – where you will put your aquarium setup.